 Kubernetes container runtime is supported by default.

-Client side load balancing:
+Client side load balancing

 Netflix Ribbon can be used for load balancing

 Distributed Configuration

 Distributed Tracing

 Serverless functions

 Serverless Functions

 Serverless architecture, where Developers will deploy the function.
 From there onwards they are completely managed by the Cloud environment i.e. invocation, execution, control and put down.
 But Micronaut’s fast startup time, compile-time approach and low-memory footprint make this framework a great candidate for developing functions and in fact, Micronaut features have the dedicated support for implementing and deploying functions to the AWS Lambda and any FaaS system that supports running functions as containers.